Saline (medicine)

 Saline (also known as saline solution) is a mixture of sodium chloride (salt) and water.
-It has a number of uses in medicine including cleaning wounds, removal and storage of contact lenses, and help with dry eyes.
-By injection into a vein it is used to treat dehydration such as that from gastroenteritis and diabetic ketoacidosis.
+It has several uses in medicine including cleaning wounds, removal and storage of contact lenses, and help with dry eyes.
+By injection into a vein, it is used to treat hypovolemia such as that from gastroenteritis and diabetic ketoacidosis.
 Large amounts may result in fluid overload, swelling, acidosis, and high blood sodium.
 In those with long-standing low blood sodium, excessive use may result in osmotic demyelination syndrome.

 Saline is in the crystalloid family of medications.
 It is most commonly used as a sterile 9 g of salt per litre (0.9%) solution, known as normal saline.
 Higher and lower concentrations may also occasionally be used.
 Saline is acidic, with a pH of 5.5 (due mainly to dissolved carbon dioxide).

 The medical use of saline began around 1831.
 It is on the World Health Organization's List of Essential Medicines.
-In 2020, sodium was the 274th most commonly prescribed medication in the United States, with more than 1 million prescriptions.
+In 2023, sodium salts were the 227th most commonly prescribed medication in the United States, with more than 1 million prescriptions.

-Concentrations

-Concentrations vary from low to normal to high.
-High concentrations are used rarely in medicine but frequently in molecular biology.